MinnPost/election-night-api/README.md

 1. Install system and python base packages: `sudo aptitude install git-core git python-pip python-dev build-essential python-lxml sqlite3 nginx-full fcgiwrap`
 1. Install python base packages: `sudo pip install --upgrade pip && sudo pip install --upgrade virtualenv`
 1. Go to the home directory; you can put the code somewhere else but you may have to manually update other parts of the deploy: `cd ~`
-1. Get the code: `git clone https://github.com/MinnPost/minnpost-scraper-mn-election-results.git && cd minnpost-scraper-mn-election-results`
+1. Get the code: `git clone https://github.com/MinnPost/election-night-api.git && cd election-night-api`
 1. `sudo pip install -r requirements.txt`
-1. Add path so we have reference for later: `echo "export ENA_PATH=$(pwd)"" >> ~/.bash_profile`
+1. Add path so we have reference for later: `echo "export ENA_PATH=$(pwd)" >> ~/.bash_profile`

+### Webserver

+As this is meant to emulate how ScraperWiki works, it uses Dumptruck, FastCGI and Nginx to create an API for the scraped data in the sqlite database.

+1. [Dumptruck](https://github.com/scraperwiki/dumptruck-web) is a Python script to create an API on-top of an sqlite database.
+It's built by ScraperWiki and also handles multiple user location.
+    1. `sudo git clone https://github.com/scraperwiki/dumptruck-web.git /var/www/dumptruck-web && sudo chown -R www-data:www-data /var/www/dumptruck-web && sudo pip install -r /var/www/dumptruck-web/requirements.txt`
+1. FCGIWrap is used to create an interface between the Dumptruck and Nginx.
+We use a simple script to configure the number of children to use.
+    1. `sudo cp deploy/fcgiwrap /etc/default/fcgiwrap`
+    1. Restart service (note that this can take a minute): `sudo service fcgiwrap restart`
+1. Nginx is used as the top level web server.
+It allows for caching and other niceties.
+This copies our config, enables it and removes the default.
+    1. `sudo cp deploy/nginx-scraper-api.conf /etc/nginx/sites-available/nginx-scraper-api.conf && sudo ln -s /etc/nginx/sites-available/nginx-scraper-api.conf /etc/nginx/sites-enabled/nginx-scraper-api.conf && sudo rm /etc/nginx/sites-enabled/default`
+    1. Restart service: `sudo service nginx restart`
+    1. Test with something like: http://ec2-XX-XX-XX.compute-1.amazonaws.com/?box=ubuntu&method=sql&q=SELECT%20*%20FROM%20results%20LIMIT%2010